Green juice is all the buzz these days. I talked to my friend, Tess Masters of The Blender Girl to get the low down on all the hype.

 Tess Masters is an award winning blogger and lifestyle expert.
 Her blog, The Blender Girl, is THE resource for adding a little green into your diet.

 Her recipes cater to the everyday needs of those of us on the run, who don’t want to compromise on nutrition and flavor just because we have something more pressing to do!
 The best thing is, these recipes are foolproof, and can be made by cooks with very little experience and even less time, literally anyplace with a bit of electricity!
 So, get plugged in, and “blend and live!”

-It’s a much anticipated addition to my kitchen.
+Get her book.
+It’s a staple in my kitchen.
 The Blender Girl

 TODAY’S AFFIRMATION BADGE